-Roskilde Library has many services and events specifically for internationals.
+Roskilde Library: the local library has many services and events specifically for internationals.

-Internationals in Roskilde is a Facebook group which can be useful for asking general information about Roskilde, finding accommodation, searching for services and joining social events.
+Internationals in Roskilde: this is a Facebook group which can be useful for asking general information about Roskilde, finding accommodation, searching for services and joining social events.

-SJIS Parent Group is a closed Facebook group just for Skt.
+SJIS Parent Group: this is a closed Facebook group just for Skt.
 Josef's International parents.
 Families will receive an invite when they join our community.